tomlurge/converTor/docs/notes.md

 # TODO

+* metrics-lib updates
+     - Include the hostname in directory source entries of consensuses and votes.
+       (11.04.16)

 * PROBLEMS

-  - a lot of TODOs in the code

-  - args   to enum or not to enum
+  - relay.avdl
+      rename
+        union { null, array<OrAddress> } or_address
+      to or_addresses ?

   - multithreading
       is that an issue?

-  - make JSON conversion work with avro either wait for bug fix or try deprecated json conversion method or the 'pedestrian' version from Convert2json
+  - JSON conversion works
+      no nulls (probably?!), no pretty printing
+      bug fix in new avro json converter would solve this how much effort to put into the old json converter?

   - build a jar with dependencies with ant